 This is a team effort.
 Let’s continue this momentum in 2019.
 ATD will be with you every step of the way.

-Teuton is vice president of Kenworth of Louisiana, a full-service dealership with locations in Baton Rouge, Houma, Lafayette, Lake Charles, Monroe, New Orleans and Shreveport, a full-service Hino dealership in Baton Rouge; and Southland Truck Leasing at all locations.
+Teuton is vice president of Kenworth of Louisiana, a full-service dealership with locations in Baton Rouge, Houma, Lafayette, Lake Charles, Monroe, New Orleans and Shreveport, full-service Hino dealerships in Baton Rouge and Monroe; and Southland Truck Leasing at all locations.
 ATD, a division of the National Automobile Dealers Association, represents more than 1,800 medium- and heavy-duty truck dealerships.